danieloh30/quarkus-workshop-langchain4j/docs/docs/section-1/step-10.md

 --8<-- "../../section-1/step-10/pom.xml:otlp"
 ```

-By default Quarkus will collect a variety of useful metrics for you by default,
+Quarkus will collect a variety of useful metrics for you by default,
 e.g., CPU & memory usage, garbage collection stats, etc. The LangChain4j extension will add useful metrics
 about the LLM interactions as well.
 Such as: